-We started from the etymology deriving Māiones from Māsas.
+We started from the etymology deriving $M\bar{a}iones$ from $M\bar{a}sas$ .
 There are however two problems; one is the formal difficulties, the other the fact that there is no agreement on the position of Māsas.
-Starting from there, however, we found several indications for the essential point, that the Lydians once lived (also) further north, notably on the (east)coast of the Propontis.
-These indications were both historical (data from Greek writers) and linguistic (the view that Luwian has not been ascertained for north-west Asia Minor; notably Neumann's analysis of the linguistic situation around Troy; and the position of Lydian among the Anatolian languages) and a few minor indications.
+Starting from there, however, we found several indications for the essential point, that the Lydians once lived (also) further north, notably on the (east)coast of the been found much earlier.
+Schubert 1884, 8 says that Gutschmid had proposed this explanation in a lecture.

+Propontis.
+These indications were both historical (data from Greek writers) and linguistic (the view that Luwian has not been ascertained for north-west Asia Minor; and notably Neumann's analysis of the linguistic situation around Troy; and the position of Lydian among the Anatolian languages) and a few minor indications.

 The further developments leading to the classical situation are perfectly accounted for by the events around 1200: destabilization of the world and large scale migrations, notably that of the Phrygians.
-Thus part of the prehistory of the area can be accounted for.)
+Thus part of the prehistory of the area can be accounted for.
+[Add.
+I]